 }

-Next up, we’ll roll up our sleeves and implement a real world RAG solution against the MANEB syllabus - which can be used later to create a context aware AI tutor for Malawian Students!
+Next up, we’ll roll up our sleeves and implement a real world RAG solution against the MANEB syllabus, which can be used later to build a context-aware AI tutor for Malawian students.